Full Length Research Article

 The authors declare that there is no conflict of interest.

-Nurul Fitria contributed to conceptualization, collected the experimental data, interpreted and analyzed the result, and visualization, and wrote the original draft preparation.
-Dewi Hidayati contributes to the conceptualization, methodology, review, and editing of the manuscript, funding acquisition, and supervision.
-Fredy Kurniawan, reviewing and editing the manuscript, and supervision.
-Arif Luqman, review and edit the manuscript.
-Noor Nailis Sa’adah, as a project administrator, and Edo Danilyan, visualization of the data.
+Nurul Fitria contributed to conceptualization, collected the experimental data, interpreted and analyzed the results, performed the visualization, and wrote the original draft preparation.
+Dewi Hidayati contributed to the conceptualization, methodology, review, and editing of the manuscript, funding acquisition, and supervision.
+Fredy Kurniawan contributed to reviewing and editing the manuscript and supervision.
+Arif Luqman reviewed and edited the manuscript.
+Noor Nailis Sa’adah, as a project administrator, and Edo Danilyan, for the data visualization.

 - Fabella N, Herpandi H, Widiastuti I. Pengaruh Metode Ekstraksi Terhadap Karakteristik Kolagen dari Kulit Ikan Patin (Pangasius hypophthalmus).
 Jurnal FishtecH, (2018); 7(1): 69-75.